-

 National Association of Immigration Judges v.
 Neal

-In a June 7, 2022 order, the 4th circuit grants the immigration judges' union's motion for rehearing on a challenge to EOIR's speaking engagements policy, in light of the Regional Director of the Federal Labor Relations Authority's revocation of the union's certification.
-Because the FLRA has now acted on the revocation, the courts can now hear the matter
+In a June 7, 2022 order, the Fourth Circuit granted NAIJ's motion for rehearing on a challenge to EOIR's speaking engagements policy in light of the Regional Director of the Federal Labor Relations Authority's revocation of the union's certification.
+The order stated that because the FLRA has acted on the revocation, the courts can now hear the matter.

 View Document